-Every power map is different, but the golden rule is that if the target you have identified can have a significant impact on whether your campaign succeeds or fails (eg if a local MP agreed to support the pay restoration campaign, would it encourage junior doctors to get behind it too?), then it is worth considering how you might engage them.
+Every power map is different, but the golden rule is that if the target you have identified can have a significant impact on whether your campaign succeeds or fails (eg if a local Member of the Senedd agreed to support the pay restoration campaign, would it encourage junior doctors to get behind it too?), then it is worth considering how you might engage them.

-If your exercise shows, as is often the case, that outside opinion formers like local press or MPs have significant influence, or that one or two members of the trust governing body have influence and are potentially broadly sympathetic, then that is somewhere to focus your attention.
+If your exercise shows, as is often the case, that outside opinion formers like local press or Members of the Senedd have significant influence, or that one or two members of the health board/trust governing body have influence and are potentially broadly sympathetic, then that is somewhere to focus your attention.